Temple Surname Meaning, History & Origin

-Temple Surname Genealogy
+Temple Surname Meaning

 Temple Surname Resources on The Internet

 - Knights Templar.
 Grand priory of Knights Templar in the UK.

 - Temple Family Tree Temples in Leicestershire.

 - Temple Lines in America.